-All aboard for a second season of London's terribly good adventure for families!
-Yep, from the brains behind Horrible Histories comes its newest branch of horribleness, its Horrible Histories Live on Board: Terrible Thames Tour!
-We recently walked the plank to catch all the fun, so here's the full lowdown on all the deets you need to make a splash on your next adventure with kids in London...
+All aboard for a third season of London's terribly good adventure for families!
+Yep, from the brains behind Horrible Histories comes this fun-packed branch of horribleness, its Horrible Histories Live on Board: Terrible Thames Tour!
+We recently walked the plank to catch all the adventure, so here's our review and all the deets you need to make a splash on your next trip into London with kids.

 Set sail on the Terrible Thames Tour